 Religion in America, Native American Studies, and the Environment.

-I am an Assistant Professor of Religious Studies and Environmental and Sustainability Studies at the College of Charleston, with a focus on Native American religious traditions and religion and the environment.
-I received my PhD at Duke University in May 2018 and was the Ainsworth Visiting Scholar at Randolph College from 2018-2020.
+Brennan Keegan is an Associate Professor of Religious Studies and Environmental and Sustainability Studies at the College of Charleston, with a focus on Native American religious traditions and religion and the environment.
+She received her PhD at Duke University in May 2018 and was the Ainsworth Visiting Scholar at Randolph College from 2018-2020.
+She serves as the President of the American Academy of Religion, Southeastern Region, the President of the Charleston Interreligious Council, and the Research Manager for the Edisto Natchez-Kusso Tribal Historic Committee.

 Available by Email